 By Aina Ademola

-This article is dedicated to the oppressed black people all over the world
+Aina Ademola is a Public Affairs Analyst and dedicates this to black people all over the world